lucarizzi/hst-project/README.md

 # hst-project
 Note: This file goes over the basic reduction procedure.
 For more details about individual scripts, see their .readme files on Github (currently being written).

-First, obtain the data from MAST (https://archive.stsci.edu/hst/).The directory structure should look like:
+First, obtain the data from MAST (https://archive.stsci.edu/hst/).
+The directory structure should look like:

 ProposalID/GalaxyID/raw/ ->>>raw files go in here
 ProposalID/GalaxyID/reduced/ ->>>cphot/runphot/runfake files go in here